 Our goal is to play a collaborative role in your projects within the Life Science, Industrial, Commercial, Astronomy, Defense and Aerospace markets.

-We have the capacity to coat a full range of materials, from metals and fluorides to hard oxides and semiconductors.
+We have the ability to coat a full range of materials, from metals and fluorides to hard oxides and semiconductors.
 A number of our coating systems employ physical vapor deposition (PVD with thermal sources or electron-beams) with or without ion assist (IAD) and substrate heating.
 Dual-magnetron sputtering for prototyping and plasma-assisted reactive magnetron sputtering capabilities (PARMS) are also available in our highest capacity coating chambers.
 Monitoring of the coating process is performed optically or with quartz-crystal monitors to ensure accuracy in our processes.
 The computer-controlled PARMS systems are also capable of realizing Rugate and co-sputtered designs.
 No single technology is ideal for every application.
-As a world-class manufacturer, Omega Optical knows the attributes and limitation of each and utilizes multiple technologies to achieve the best results at a reasonable cost.
+As a world-class manufacturer, Omega Optical knows the attributes and limitation of each and utilizes multiple technologies to achieve the best results for a given application.

 After coating, the parts are either scribed and broken or cut to size with diamond-tooled machines including CNC drills, shapers, and saws, along with cylindrical grinders and Mildex surfacers for desired edge treatments.
-Our fully equipped machine shop produces custom filter rings, wheels, and holders as well as holders used during the deposition process.
+Our fully equipped machine shop produces custom filter rings, wheels, and holders as well as jigs used during the deposition process.
 Filter components are cleaned ultrasonically and assembled under laminar flow hoods.
 We also have laser and ink marking capabilities for the addition of part numbers or alignment marks on individual pieces.
-Our final assembly department is adept at lamination of individual components onto coverglasses or into rings or assemblies.
+Our final assembly department is adept at fabricating assemblies from their individual components.